ouya/docs/construct_2.md

 ### Virtual Controller Wrapped In Cordova

-The initial `Cordova` project was created with the command-line from the `Cordova` folder.
+The initial `Cordova` project was created with the command-line from the `Construct2` folder.

 ```
 cordova create VirtualController tv.ouya.examples.construct2.virtualcontroller VirtualController